Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 Then all users, with or without roles, will be allowed to perform the _confirm_ operation for the application.

-## Module 5 - Comprehension check: Validation of submitter
+## Module 5 - Knowledge check: Validation of submitter

 ### Which change would you suggest for the client to be able to meet this requirement without adding custom validation at this step?

 By rather changing policy so that only the role _PRIV_, which is only delegated by a private person on behalf of themselves, has the permission to perform the action _confirm_, the authorization rules will do the check, which currently is set up as custom validation, automatically.

-## Module 6 - Comprehension check: Repeating groups
+## Module 6 - Knowledge check: Repeating groups

 ### What field in the data model decides if an element is repeating?